DECaNT: Simulation Tool for Diffusion of Excitons in Carbon Nanotube Films: Mesh Generation

 \section{Mesh Generation}

-The dynamics of excitons in a CNT film is important for energy harvesting devices, where excitons are generated on one side of the CNT films.
-Excitons that make it to the opposite side, which is in contact with a $\mathrm{C}_{60}$ layer, dissociate into a free electron and free hole that contribute to electrical current.~\cite{CNT_c60_interface_Dowgiallo_2016}.
+The dynamics of excitons in a CNT film is important for energy-harvesting devices.
+Excitons are generated on one side of the CNT film and must make it to the opposite side, which is in contact with a $\mathrm{C}_{60}$ layer, in order to dissociate into a free electron and free hole capable of contributing to electrical current.~\cite{CNT_c60_interface_Dowgiallo_2016}.
 Excitons that dissociate before reaching the $\mathrm{C}_{60}$ layer do not contribute to the current, which is why premature dissociation needs to be minimized.
 Here, we simulate realistic CNT films in order to understand the limitations of exciton diffusion in CNT-based photovoltaics and improve their energy-harvesting efficiency.